 In 2005, a number of entities, each purporting to represent a class of retail merchants, filed antitrust lawsuits (the "Interchange Lawsuits") against MasterCard and Visa and several member banks, including the Corporation and its subsidiaries, including the bank, alleging among other things, that the defendants conspired to fix the level of interchange fees.
 The complaints seek injunctive relief and civil monetary damages, which could be trebled.
 Separately, a number of large merchants have asserted similar claims against Visa and MasterCard only.
-In October 2005, the class and merchant Interchange Lawsuits were consolidated before the U.S. District Court for the Eastern District of New York for certain purposes, including discovery.
-On July 13, 2012, the parties executed and filed with the court a Memorandum of Understanding agreeing to resolve the litigation on certain terms set forth in a settlement agreement attached to the Memorandum.
+In October 2005, the class and merchant Interchange Lawsuits were consolidated before the U.S. District Court, Eastern District of New York for certain purposes, including discovery.
+In July 2012, the parties executed and filed with the court a Memorandum of Understanding agreeing to resolve the litigation on certain terms set forth in a settlement agreement attached to the Memorandum.
+The class settlement provides for, among other things, (i) payments by defendants to the class and individual plaintiffs totaling approximately \$6.6 billion; (ii) a distribution to the class merchants of an amount equal to 10 basis points of certain interchange transactions for a period of eight months; and (iii) modifications to certain Visa and MasterCard rules regarding point of sale practices.
 This agreement is contingent on final court approval of the class settlement.
 In November 2012, the court granted preliminary approval of the class settlement.
-The court is scheduled to consider final approval of the class settlement in September, 2013.
-The class settlement provides for, among other things, (i) payments by defendants to the class and individual plaintiffs totaling approximately \$6.6 billion; (ii) a distribution to the class merchants of an amount equal to 10 basis points of certain interchange transactions for a period of eight months; and (iii) modifications to certain Visa and MasterCard rules regarding point of sale practices.
+In December 2013, the court granted final approval of the class settlement, which was appealed to the Second Circuit Court of Appeals in January 2014.
+Several merchant plaintiffs have also opted out of the class settlement, some of which have sued MasterCard, Visa and various member banks, including the bank.
+Relatedly, in December 2013, individual consumer plaintiffs also filed a proposed national class action against a number of banks, including the bank, alleging that because the banks conspired to fix interchange fees, consumers were forced to pay more for the fees than appropriate.
+These cases are in their preliminary stages.

-The defendant banks are members of Visa.
-As a member, the bank has indemnification obligations to Visa with respect to final judgments and settlements, including the Interchange Lawsuits.
+As a member of Visa, the bank has indemnification obligations to Visa with respect to final judgments and settlements, including the Interchange Lawsuits.
 In the first quarter of 2008, Visa completed an IPO of its stock.
-With a portion of the IPO proceeds, Visa established an escrow account for the benefit of member banks to fund certain litigation settlements and claims, including the Interchange Lawsuits.
+With IPO proceeds, Visa established an escrow account for the benefit of member banks to fund certain litigation settlements and claims, including the Interchange Lawsuits.
 As a result, in the first quarter of 2008, the Corporation reduced its Visa-related indemnification liabilities of \$91 million.
-The Corporation made an election in accordance with the accounting guidance for fair value option for financial assets and liabilities on the indemnification guarantee to Visa, and the fair value of the guarantee at December 31, 2011 and December 31, 2012 was zero.
-Separately in January 2011, the Corporation entered into a MasterCard Settlement and Judgment Sharing Agreement, along with other defendant banks, which apportions between MasterCard and its member banks the costs and liabilities of any judgment or settlement arising from the Interchange Lawsuits.
+The Corporation made an election in accordance with the accounting guidance for fair value option for financial assets and liabilities on the indemnification guarantee to Visa, and the fair value of the guarantee at December 31, 2013 and 2012 was zero.
+Separately, in January 2011, the Corporation entered into a MasterCard Settlement and Judgment Sharing Agreement, along with other defendant banks, which apportions between MasterCard and its member banks the costs and liabilities of any judgment or settlement arising from the Interchange Lawsuits.